Personal Profile of Dr. Jennifer Tour Chayes

 Home Page: http://research.microsoft.com/users/jchayes/

 Chayes received her BA in biology and physics at Wesleyan University, where she graduated first in her class, and her PhD in mathematical physics at Princeton.
 She did her postdoctoral work in the mathematics and physics departments at Harvard and Cornell.
 She is the recipient of a National Science Foundation Postdoctoral Fellowship, a Sloan Fellowship, and the UCLA Distinguished Teaching Award.
-Chayes has recently been the recipient of many leadership awards including the Leadership Award of Women Entrepreneurs in Science and Technology, the Leading Women Award of the Girl Scouts of Eastern Massachusetts, the Women to Watch Award of the Boston Business Journal, and the Women of Leadership Vision Award of the Anita Borg Institute.
+Chayes has recently been the recipient of many leadership awards including the Leadership Award of Women Entrepreneurs in Science and Technology, and the Women of Leadership Vision Award of the Anita Borg Institute.
 She has twice been a member of the Institute for Advanced Study in Princeton.
 Chayes is a Fellow of the American Association for the Advancement of Science, the Fields Institute, the Association for Computing Machinery, the American Mathematical Society, and a National Associate of the National Academies.

 Chayes lives with her husband, Christian Borgs, who also happens to be her principal scientific collaborator.
 In her spare time, she enjoys overworking.